The Laura Ingraham Show Given Official Launch Date on The Fox News Channel

 — Yashar Ali ???? (@yashar) September 18, 2017

 “After a decade working at Fox News with a team of television pros, I am thrilled to be joining the primetime line-up as a host of the 10 o’clock hour.
-I look forward to informing and entertaining the audience and introducing new voices to the conversation,” Laura Ingraham said in a statement of her own, according to The Hill.
+I look forward to informing and entertaining the audience and introducing new voices to the conversation,” Laura Ingraham said in a statement of her own, according to the Hill.

 A single mother of three, Laura Ingraham is a graduate of Dartmouth College and the University of Virginia law school and worked in the Reagan administration as a speechwriter and for Justice Clarence Thomas at the U.S. Supreme Court.
 She will anchor the new show from FNC’s Washington bureau.